 French game localization

 French is the official language not just in France, but for 270 million people from 29 countries, two-thirds of the French native speakers living in African Francophone countries.
-Belgium, Switzerland, and Canada are the most known francophone markets, but French translation and localization also add on the list the potential emerging markets like Rwanda, Cote D’Ivoire, and DR Congo.
+Belgium, Switzerland, and Canada are the most known francophone markets, but French translation and localization also add to the list the potential emerging markets like Rwanda, Cote D’Ivoire, and DR Congo.

 France games market